Hot Stone Massage

 A typical Hot stone massage session

-A typical Hot Stone Massage at the Westoe Practice, South Shieldscan be for 30, 60 or 90 minutes, and can be a full-body or back massage.
-The session will start with a brief consultation, review of symptoms, medical history, and lifestyle.
+A typical Hot Stone Massage at the Westoe Practice, South Shields can be for 60 or 90 minutes, and can be a full-body or back massage.
+The session will start with a brief consultation, review of symptoms, medical history, and lifestyle, and can be tailored to your needs.
+Your therapist will also discuss any particular areas you to focus on or areas to avoid before they begin.

-The therapist will begin your massage by applying oil to the body, which allows the hot stones to glide smoothly along the muscles.
-You are lying face down, and the massage therapist often then uses the hot stones to massage the back.
+The therapist will begin your massage by applying warm oil to the body, which allows the hot stones to glide smoothly along the muscles.
+The hots stones are used alongside hands-on massage techniques to soothe and deeply relax the muscles, boost circulation, and ease aches and pains.

 How can it help you?